Developing Reading Strategy (Years 2-4)

 What is a ‘Developing reader’?

 By the time a child has finished Year 1, they should be secure in using decoding skills as a result of good phonic knowledge.
-A child who has passed the Year 1 Phonics Screening Test is now secure with their use of phonics to decode.
-We aim for all children to pass the phonics screening test, although a small minority of SEND children may not (although this will still be our ambition for them).
+A child who has reached the end of the Phonics Programme, at Blackhorse, is now secure with their use of phonics to decode.
+We aim for all children to pass the phonics screening test, although a small minority of children may not (although this will still be our ambition for all).
 Children not securing this skill by the end of Year 1 will received additional support in Year 2 and will re-sit the test at the end of this year.

 Moving from decoding to fluency: